Sameer Bandekar

 Sameer Bandekar (born 29 October 1964) is an Indian cricket umpire who currently represents the United States.
-He stood in his first men's One Day International (ODI) match in 2002.
+The first international match that Bandekar officiated in was a women's One Day International (ODI) in 1997.
+He stood in his first men's ODI match in 2002.
 He later emigrated to the United States, and was elected to the ICC Associates and Affiliates Umpire Panel in 2015.
-In May 2015, he stood in matches in the 2015 ICC Americas Twenty20 Division One tournament.
-He stood in his first men's Twenty20 International (T20I) on 22 December 2021, between United States and Ireland.
+He stood in matches in the 2015 ICC Americas Twenty20 Division One tournament.
+He umpired in his first men's Twenty20 International (T20I) on 22 December 2021, between United States and Ireland.

-In January 2022, he was named as one of the on-field umpires for the 2022 ICC Under-19 Cricket World Cup in the West Indies.
+In January 2022, Bandekar was named as one of the on-field umpires for the 2022 ICC Under-19 Cricket World Cup in the West Indies.